-2006 India Subplan 1
+2006 India Subplan

-On April 20, 2006, our board approved the creation of a subplan under the 2006 Plan which is called the "ExlService Holdings, Inc. 2006 Omnibus India Subplan 1," or the "2006 India Subplan 1."
-The purpose of the 2006 India Subplan 1 is to make available to employees of our subsidiaries who reside in India the same types of awards generally available under our 2006 Plan.
-In addition, the 2006 India Subplan 1 provides for grants of equity awards and cash bonuses intended to qualify as performance-based compensation under Section 162(m) of the Code.
-The terms and conditions governing options granted under the 2006 India Subplan 1 are substantially similar to the terms and conditions governing options granted under the 2006 Plan.
-Under the 2006 India Subplan 1, the compensation committee may also grant awards of nonqualified stock options, incentive stock options, SARs, restricted stock, restricted share units, stock bonus awards, performance compensation awards (including cash bonus awards) or any combination of the foregoing in accordance with the same terms and conditions governing such awards under the 2006 Plan.
-Awards for a total of 250,000 shares of our Series B common stock (500,000 shares of our common stock after giving effect to the Share Conversion) may be granted in the aggregate under the 2006 India Subplan 1.
+On April 20, 2006, our board approved the creation of a subplan under the 2006 Plan which is called the "ExlService Holdings, Inc. 2006 Omnibus India Subplan 1" (the "2006 India Subplan").
+The purpose of the 2006 India Subplan is to make available to employees of our subsidiaries who reside in India the same types of awards generally available under our 2006 Plan.
+In addition, the 2006 India Subplan provides for grants intended to qualify as performance-based compensation under Section 162(m) of the Code.
+The terms and conditions governing options granted under the 2006 India Subplan are substantially similar to the terms and conditions governing options granted under the 2006 Plan.
+Under the 2006 India Subplan, the compensation committee may also grant awards of nonqualified stock options, incentive stock options, SARs, restricted stock, restricted share units, stock bonus awards, or any combination of the foregoing in accordance with the same terms and conditions governing such awards under the 2006 Plan.
+250,000 shares of our Series B common stock (shares of our common stock after giving effect to the Share Conversion) reserved under the 2006 Plan are available for grants under the 2006 India Subplan.